OasisDEX/oasis-borrow/README.md

 > Generate Dai using your crypto as collateral

-Oasis Borrow is the most popular interface to interact with the Maker protocol.
-It enables our users to generate Dai, the most used and decentralized stablecoin, using a variety of crypto assets as collateral.
+Oasis Borrow is the most popular user-interface to interact with the Maker protocol.
+It enables users to generate Dai, the most used and decentralized stablecoin, using a variety of crypto assets as collateral.

 ### Getting Started